dataliterate/docdoc-generator/Readme.md

 The generator will process the file and folder names, when creating the Site.

 - _ Underscores are turned to whitespace.
-`01.1 Touch_Devices` becomes 'Touch Devices' in the navigation
+`01.1_Touch_Device_Grid-System` becomes 'Touch Devices Grid-System' in the navigation
 - Leading Numbers (also dot-separated) will be ignored
-`01.2 Desktop` becomes 'Desktop'
+`01.2 Desktop Grid-System` becomes 'Desktop Grid-System'

 *Use leading number to maintain the order of your content*